marksherriff/cs3240-s24-website/project.md

 __Requirements Manager__ - The Requirements Manager is responsible for keeping up with the features of the project.
 This person will take the lead on the requirements elicitation process (which takes place in the first couple weeks of the project) as their major activity.
 Note that the Requirements Manager doesn't do the whole process - they just lead the effort.
 Everyone else has to participate as well!
 Then throughout the semester they will manage the feature/issue tracker in GitHub, monitoring the state of the project.

-- Reasons to be the Requirements Manager: You are interested in learning how requirements are created; you want to find out what your fellow stduents are excited about with your project; you like updating a spreadsheet; you like knowing "what's coming next" in the project.
+- Reasons to be the Requirements Manager: You are interested in learning how requirements are created; you want to find out what your fellow students are excited about with your project; you like updating a spreadsheet; you like knowing "what's coming next" in the project.
 - Reasons to not be the Requirements Manager: You have no interest in interacting with other people to find out what they want in a system; your first couple weeks of the semester are super hectic and you don't have the time for the elicitation process.

 _Major Artifact_: [Requirements Elicitation Document]({{ site.data.externallinks.requirements_report_template }})  , due within the first few weeks of the semester